-The actuary shall document the actual 1-, 5-, 10- and 20-year wealth factors of the scenarios at the same frequencies as in the “S&P 500 Total Return Gross Wealth Ratios at the Calibration Points” table in Section 7.B.
-The annualized mean and standard deviation of the wealth factors for the 1-, 5-, 10- and 20-year holding periods also must be provided.
-For equity funds, the actuary shall explain the reasonableness of any significant differences from the S&P 500 calibration points.

 When parameters are fit to historic data without consideration of the economic setting in which the historic data emerged, the market price of risk may not be consistent with a reasonable long-term model of market equilibrium.
 One possibility for establishing “consistent” parameters (or scenarios) across all funds would be to assume that the market price of risk is constant (or nearly constant) and governed by some functional (e.g., linear) relationship.
 That is, higher expected returns can only be garnered by assuming greater risk.

 Guidance Note: As an example, the standard deviation of log returns often is used as a measure of risk.
-Specifically, two return distributions X and Y would satisfy the following relationship:
+Specifically, two return distributions Rx and Ry would satisfy the following relationship:

 Where and are respectively the (unconditional) expected returns and volatilities, and r is the expected risk-free rate over a suitably long holding period commensurate with the projection horizon.
 One approach to establish consistent scenarios would set the model parameters to maintain a near-constant market price of risk.